How HopSkipDrive can help with alternative school transportation needs

 HopSkipDrive provides an alternative school transportation solution customized for each unique schedule and child’s needs.
 Beyond the flexibility of our model, we connect CareDrivers with educational resources which give them the necessary background to work with riders with special needs.
 Rider profile notes ensure CareDrivers know how to approach each specific child.

 Students with special needs have been impacted tremendously by the pandemic.
 Not only have their routines been disrupted by virtual learning, but students in special education classes or with IEPs often find themselves lost without the extra, in-person care IEPs and classes provide.

 In our recent blog post, we share several ways to help students with special needs navigate the new normal in school transportation, such as building a consistent routine, establishing empathetic relationships, and aligning communication between school transportation, the student’s IEP team and their family.

 As schools reopen, our partnerships continue to support students with special needs by helping them get to necessary services.

-Many schools offer career and technical education training, an alternative to higher education.
-This can be a direct path to a career they’re interested in starting immediately, or an alternative to the cost of higher education.
+Many schools offer career and technical education (CTE) programs to allow students to explore career pathways.
+These programs can lead to a direct path to a career they’re interested in starting immediately, or an alternative to higher education.
 For many, it allows them to skip the college debt and start earning money right away, which is one reason it’s become increasingly popular.